Solution | Next Best Offer for Banking#

 Note

-In addition to reading this document, it is recommended to read the wiki of the project before beginning to get a deeper technical understanding of how this Solution was created and more detailed explanations of Solution-specific vocabulary.
+In addition to reading this document, it’s recommended to read the wiki of the project before beginning to get a deeper technical understanding of how this Solution was created and more detailed explanations of Solution-specific vocabulary.

 Plug and play with your own data and parameter choices#

-This can be done in three ways:
+You can do this in three ways:

-In options 1 and 2, users must click the Check button which will load the data and verify the schema.
+In options 1 and 2, users must click the Check button, which will load the data and verify the schema.

 Section